lspiehler/pkiaas-docs/docs/timestamping.md

+---
+title: Timestamping
+description: Learn how to use the PKIaaS.io timestamping service to add trusted timestamps to digital data.
+---
 ## Overview
 Timestamping is the process of adding a trusted and verifiable time and date to a piece of digital data.
 This establishes proof that the data existed or was signed at a specific moment in time and has not been altered since.
 It ensures that signed data remains verifiable and trustworthy long after the initial signing event, even after the signing certificate has expired.